 Soak the raisins in hot water while you get the other ingredients ready.

 Put the dry ingredients into a large bowl and mix well.
 Cut in the shortening.
-Drain the raisins, then add them in with the buttermilk.
-Mix well.
-Turn out onto a floured board and kneed well ("Til it's as smooth as a baby's bottom" is what my Mother-in-Law says).
+Drain the raisins and pat dry with a paper towel, then add them in.
+Pour in the buttermilk.
+Stir well.
+Turn out onto a generously floured board and knead well, adding more flour as you go.
+This dough will be very sticky at the start.
+You want to knead it "Til it's as smooth as a baby's bottom" as my Mother-in-Law says.

 Cool the bread until just warm before cutting.